jundalisay/spblist/content/en/research/mohammad/quran/sura-004a.md

 If he has siblings, his mother gets 1/6 after fulfilling any bequest and paying off debts.

 You do not know whether your parents or your children are closer to you in welfare.
-This is Allah's Law. <!-- Allah is Knowing and Judicious. -->
+This is Enki's Law. <!-- Enki is Knowing and Judicious. -->

 {{< s v="12" >}} You get 1/2 of what your wives leave behind, if they had no children.